-2.8 What to do in an emergency
+- 2.8 What to do in an emergency

-2.8.1 Dangerous situation in road traffic
+- 2.8.1 Dangerous situation in road traffic

-If you encounter any hazards or dangers in road traffic, apply the brake on the pedelec until it comes to a halt.
+- In the event of any hazards or dangers in road traffic, apply the brakes on the pedelec until it comes to a halt.
 The brake acts as an emergency stop system in such cases.